Tyler-Wagner/Notes/SHSU/Advisory Board meeting.md

 				- Keep Programming 1 and 2 and DSA
 					- Great classes for us
 				- Look at other universities path
-					- Would allow for brainstorming of ideas for creating proper cyber security classes
+					- Would allow for brainstorming of ideas for creating a more fleshed out cyber security path